Skip Navigation

 Asthma Diagnosis

-Your Wellstar doctor will diagnose asthma based on your medical history, a physical exam, and results from tests.
+Your doctor will diagnose asthma based on your medical history, a physical exam, and results from tests.
 Your severity level will determine what treatment you will start on and whether you need to see an asthma specialist.

 • To diagnose asthma, your doctor might ask about your family history of asthma and allergies and how often you are experiencing asthma symptoms.
 They will also try to determine with you what factors seem to make your symptoms worse.
 Your doctor will also ask about other conditions that are related to asthma such as sinus infections, reflux disease, sleep apnea and stress.